Amazon Brand Story Feature

 • Start with a bang: better background carousel images

-• Keep them sliding
+• Keep them scrolling

 • Alternate the visual style of modules